Visit to the Dachau Concentration Camp Memorial Site

 Meeting point:

-At the meeting point on the memorial site: S2 towards Dachau/Petershausen to Dachau station; continue with bus no. 726 directly to the memorial site
+by arrangement either on site at the visitor center of the Dachau concentration camp memorial (S2 towards Dachau/Petershausen to Dachau station; then take bus no. 726 directly to the memorial site)

 Duration:

-If meeting on site, approximately 2.5 hours.
+Meeting at the local site takes approximately 2.5 to 3 hours.
 If traveling together from Munich, please allow approximately 5 hours.

 Distance: